kasia-kobalczyk/kasia-kobalczyk.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

 I am a PhD candidate in the Machine Learning and AI lab of Prof. Mihaela van der Schaar at the University of Cambridge, department of Applied Mathematics and Theoretical Physics.
-My research focuses on developing machine learning models for personalised decision-making and human-machine interaction.
-I am particularly passionate about data- and reality-centric AI, with a dedicated focus on advancing personalized education and healthcare.
-My research encompasses various ML domains, including: probabilistic ML, Bayesian experimental design, meta-learning, and increasingly, their integration with foundational models, in particular LLMs.
+My research aims to make AI systems more data-efficient, adaptive, and aligned with humans.
+I study how models—especially large language models—can represent human knowledge and make decisions consistent with both empirical data and contextual cues.
+My work combines ideas from meta-learning, probabilistic ML, and Bayesian experimental design to build learning frameworks that provide principled uncertainty estimates and support more trustworthy decision-making.

 I am actively engaged in a collaborative partnership with [Eedi](https://eedi.com), working alongside industry experts to enhance the effectiveness of studying and teaching mathematics among school-age children.
 This involves the development of novel machine learning models aimed at understanding students’ misconceptions, the evolution of theri knowledge over time, and guiding their learning paths.